-The batter out in the circumstances of clause 38.1 is the one whose ground is at the end where the wicket is put down.
-See clause 30.2 (Which is a batter's around).
+The batter out in the circumstances of clause 38.1 is the one whose ground is at the end where the wicket is fairly broken.
+See clause 30.2 (Which is a batter's ground).

-If either batter is dismissed Run out, the run in progress when the wicket is put down shall not be scored, but any runs completed by the batters shall stand, together with any runs for penalties awarded to either side.
+If either batter is dismissed Run out, the run in progress when the wicket is fairly broken shall not be scored, but any runs completed by the batters shall stand, together with any runs for penalties awarded to either side.
 See clauses 18.6 (Runs awarded for penalties) and 18.8 (Runs scored when a batter is dismissed).